 Mrs. H. N. Lyle and her mother, Mrs. R. W. Warren, returned from Knox City where they attended a homecoming of former residents and members of the Alumnae association of Knox City High School.
-They were also present at an all day church meeting celebrating organization of the First Baptist pected to return Thursday from a two weeks' visit at New Iberia, Louisiana, where she was a guest of her son and daughter-
+They were also present at an all day church meeting celebrating organization of the First Baptist Church of that city.